usatiuk/photos/README.md

 Something that tries to be a self-hosted alternative to Google Photos

 Demo: https://photos.usatiuk.com
-(data is stored on tmpfs, reset every day)
+(no need to enter a real email, something like asdf@asdf.com is enough, data is stored on tmpfs, reset every day)

 ![screenshot](docs/s1.png)